Harrygiel/HeartOfGalaxyScript/README.md

 This userscript is created for tampermonkey and SHOULD BE compatible with greasemonkey, but no question about this compatibility will be answered.
 Tampermonkey can be installed directly with the add on store of your browser.
 [Chrome Tampermonkey add on](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=fr)

+Finaly, in the tampermonkey parameter: Externals > Update Interval: Always: you don't want to update only 1/10 of the script, trust me I tried.

 ### Installing the script